 - Take note on the contraindications.

-- Don’t give when the patient is on a supine or lying down position.
+- Don’t give when the client is on a supine or lying down position.

-- Don’t give when the patient’s gag’s reflex is absent.
+- Don’t give when the client’s gag’s reflex is absent.

-- Don’t give when the patient has trouble swallowing.
+- Don’t give when the client has trouble swallowing.

-- Don’t give when the patient has a decreased level of consciousness.
+- Don’t give when the client has a decreased level of consciousness.